gvegayon/parallel/README.md

 Then you can go to `ado/` and either `do compile.do` or `do compile_and_install.do` depending on whether you want to just build the package (`.mlib`) or also install.
 There are also several build build checks in the `makefile` that can easily be run from Linux.

+The Windows plugins can be built using Visual Studio Community Edition (tested on 2019), which is freee, with the C++ build tools and Windows SDK.

 Authors
 =======